Matrix Programs as Messengers

 Hierarchy among Matrix Programs

 At the highest levels we have the very unique Architect and the Oracle.
 Though they are ‘partners’ in the design and function of the Matrix, the Architect did precede her.
+Though they are programs, they are above the “program world” as such.

-At another level, we see that Smith, through much of the trilogy, is in charge of other agents.
+Within the program world itself, we see that Smith, through much of the trilogy, is in charge of other agents.

 The Merovingian also had his own little army, in addition to the Trainman and the Twins.